hmc-sysadmin/labs/scripting.md

 hangman (or something less grotesque) that updates throughout the game.
-Another idea is to create a cheating function that allows the player to search through the dictionary with regex for possible matches to the letters they’ve already guessed in the word.
+Another idea is to create a cheating function that allows the player to search through the dictionary with regex for possible matches to the letters they've already guessed in the word.
 Play around, have fun, and happy scripting!